Keflon/Maui.MvvmZero/README.md

 # FunctionZero.Maui.MvvmZero

 ## Major Improvements
-This is a pre-release.
+This is a pre-release for package 2.0.0-pre1.
 All functionality for building and navigating pages is complete.
 Some interfaces may not be final.

 [Nuget](https://www.nuget.org/packages/FunctionZero.Maui.MvvmZero),  [Source](https://github.com/Keflon/FunctionZero.MvvmZero).